Costa Rica Tourism and Travel Bureau

 Rainfall

 As mentioned before, the main change in seasons is the amount of rainfall.
-During the rainy season, that extends from May to the middle of November in the northern regions, and from April to December in the south.
-The dry season takes in the rest of the year, and it's defines by two phases, first (December, January, February) cool cloudy skies and chilly winds, then (March and April) the sky remains clear for most of the day, with light breezes, and the highest temperatures of the year are reached.
-The light breezes and absence of rain favors the formation of fog due to the accumulation of dust and pollutants in air.
-During the dry season, the differences between the maximum, day temperatures and minimum at night are pronounced.
-The rainiest month in the north, and in the Central Tectonic Depression is September, while it's October in the south.
+The rainy season extends from May to the middle of November in the northern regions, and from April to December in the south.
+The dry season takes in the rest of the year, and is defined by two phases; December, January, February with cool temperatures, cloudy skies and chilly winds, and March and April when the sky remains clear for most of the day, with light breezes, and when the highest temperatures of the year are reached.
+The light breezes and absence of rain favors the formation of fog due to the accumulation of dust and pollutants in the air.
+During the dry season, the differences between the high day temperatures and low night temperatures are more pronounced.
+The rainiest month in the north and in the Central Tectonic Depression is September, while in the south it tends to be October.

-Rains usually occur in the afternoon or evening, so if you plan to travel to Costa Rica keep this in mind and enjoy the sun during the morning.
+Rains usually occur in the afternoon or evening, so if you plan to travel to Costa Rica keep this in mind and enjoy the sun during the morning and early afternoon hours.
 During July and August there are short dry spells called "veranillos" ("little summers").
-On the Caribbean side, including the northern and Caribbean regions, there is no definite dry season.
-In the coastal zone there are, however, relatively dry periods, one in March and April and the other in September and October.
-Here the rain usually occurs late in the afternoon or at night.
+On the Caribbean coast and northern regions, there is no definitive dry season.
+In the coastal zones there are, however, relatively dry periods in March and April and another in September and October.
+In these zones the rains usually occurs late in the afternoon and/or at night.

 Winds

-The trade winds blowing from the east to the northeast prevail in Costa Rica throughout the year.
+The trade winds blowing from east to northeast prevail in Costa Rica throughout the year.
 Usually, their velocity is below 15 km/hour, but in January and February they may reach 30 km/hour.
 On the Pacific side breezes come out of the west, from April to October, favoring the formation of rain clouds.
-These breezes are light on velocity, around 10 km/hour.
+These breezes are light for the most part averaging around 10 km/hour.

 Travel Tips